Minister for Infrastructure (New Zealand)

-The Minister for Infrastructure is a ministerial post created in November 2008 by the Government of New Zealand, in accordance with the National party's pre-election policy.
+The Minister for Infrastructure is a ministerial post created in November 2008 by the New Zealand Government, in accordance with the National party's pre-election policy.

 Conception

 National leader Don Brash announced his intention to create the office on 18 August 2005 in the campaign for the 2005 New Zealand general election.
 He cited the rewriting of the Resource Management Act 1991–which he described as a "major impediment" to fast decisions– as a major task for the future minister, who would also work with ministers in the areas of transport, energy, communications, building and the environment.
 The creation of the portfolio was one of the National Party's election pledges for the 2005 general election.